KatherineMichel/church-website-and-marketing-on-a-budget/README.md

 # Church Website and Marketing on a Budget

-A GitBook Documenting My Experience of Project Managing a Church Website, Marketing Materials, and Marketing Plan on a Budget:
+A GitBook Documenting My Experience of Project Managing a Church Website, Marketing Materials, and Marketing Plan on a Budget
 <br>

 Table of Contents